Donate Here

 Dear Artists and Friends of TAAC,

-TAAC is determined to expand a dialogue where all abstract artists are included, represented and welcomed.
-We have set a goal of $5,000 to reach by December 31st, 2024 to sustain TAAC and help our group.
+TAAC continues to expand a new dialogue where all abstract artists are included, represented and welcomed.
+We have set a goal of $5,000 to reach by December 31st, 2025 to sustain TAAC and help our group.
 We hope that you will make a tax-deductible year-end gift in the spirit of artists supporting artists.

 We are asking you to consider supporting at one of the following levels.